Celebrating Matariki values in our research

-MacDiarmid Institute Deputy Director Māori, Associate Professor Pauline Harris, who was a member of the Government’s Matariki Advisory Committee advising on the new public holiday Matariki shares with us some of the values and principles of Matariki and how some of the sustainability research of the MacDiarmid Institute relates to the values of Matariki.
+MacDiarmid Institute Deputy Director Māori, Associate Professor Pauline Harris, who was a member of the Government’s Matariki Advisory Committee advising on the new public holiday Matariki, shares with us some of the values and principles of Matariki and how the sustainability research of the MacDiarmid Institute continues to reflect those values.

 The sustainability focus of the MacDiarmid Institute aligns very closely with these values by the way the Institute comes together to collaborate, share and research to help solve some of the most pressing environmental problems facing the planet today.